tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

 Caveat: I use Rails
 -------------------

-I've learnt Ruby in the Rails context, so my views on the language itslf may be as skewed as the views of a Python programmer who learnt the language to use Django.
+I've learnt Ruby in the Rails context, so my views on the language itself may be as skewed as the views of a Python programmer who learnt the language to use Django.
 In particular, Rails likes "magic" even more than Django does.